 6. Where Do You See The Market Going Right Now?

 When considering a sale of your commercial property, it’s advisable to speak with a broker about what’s happening in the market and what they expect to see in the coming months.
-They can provide you with data and analysis to help you understand what direction prices are moving.
+They should provide data and analysis to help you understand what direction prices are moving.
 With this knowledge, you’ll be better positioned to make choices that suit your needs.

 7. Can You Provide References From Other Clients?